Zenon (ZNN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zenon Historical Price

-According to the latest data gathered on Zenon live price page, the current price of Zenon is 0.629915USD.
-The circulating supply of Zenon(ZNN) is 12.27M ZNN , giving it a market capitalization of $7.73M.
+According to the latest data gathered on Zenon live price page, the current price of Zenon is 0.624402USD.
+The circulating supply of Zenon(ZNN) is 12.29M ZNN , giving it a market capitalization of $7.68M.

 The Zenon Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZNN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.